simonw/files-to-prompt/README.md

   files-to-prompt path/to/directory --cxml
   ```

-- `--markdown`: Output as Markdown with fenced code blocks.
+- `-m/--markdown`: Output as Markdown with fenced code blocks.

   ```bash
   files-to-prompt path/to/directory --markdown